-Learning about systems that support social entrepreneurs in their efforts to affect social change.
-I want to understand what sort of support systems are needed to allow social entrepreneurs to create social change, and how to provide those services.
+Learning about systems that support social entrepreneurs in their efforts to effect social change.
+I want to understand what sort of support systems are needed to allow social entrepreneurs to create social change and how to provide those services.

 How did you become interested in the concept of Social Entrepreneurship?

 I served in the Peace Corps in Azerbaijan, working in education and community development.
 I worked with a local NGO, developing a business plan for a social enterprise before I was familiar with the term "social entrepreneurship."
 From then on, I was fascinated with the area where for-profit and nonprofit ventures meet, and its potential as a vehicle for development.

 How has The New School contributed to your interests?

 In my coursework at Milano, I worked with the Arab Social Innovators program at Synergos through Michele Kahane's Global Social Entrepreneurship Practicum.
 During the summer of 2011, I was an intern at Echoing Green.
 In the 2010-2011 school year, I was named an India China Institute Starr Foundation Fellow, which funded my research of the ecosystem for social enterprise in Hong Kong in the summer of 2011.

 What research did you do during this time in Hong Kong?